BrikerMan/Kashgari/mkdocs/docs/advance-use/handle-numeric-features.md

 https://github.com/BrikerMan/Kashgari/issues/90

-Some time, except the text, we have some additional features like text formatting (italic, bold, centered), position in text and more.
-Kashgari provides `NumericFeaturesEmbedding` and `StackedEmbedding` for this kine data.
-Here is the details.
+At times there have some additional features like text formatting (italic, bold, centered), position in text and more.
+Kashgari provides `NumericFeaturesEmbedding` and `StackedEmbedding` for this kind data.
+Here is the details:

 If you have a dataset like this.